 During a tour of a cathedral in eastern France, when Elizabeth’s friend and lover Louise protests that women aren’t admitted to the reliquary, a French cleric tells her in French to fuck off “in a whisper so violent Elizabeth hears it as a shout.”
 Similarly, on the way to the famous cabaret Le Boeuf sur le Toit, a German workman inexplicably tries to kill Louise with his cargo of logs and shouts that she and Elizabeth are both dogs.

 As Elizabeth concludes after the cathedral incident, “Something awful is lying in the shadows, in wait, some bloodied, menacing, monstrous thing that no one can even imagine.”
 The scenes at Le Boeuf sur le Toit simmer with sinister foreboding as well, as Elizabeth and her German lover Sigrid commingle with Nazis in an atmosphere where the homosexuality of many patrons is hidden in plain sight.
-Lisa Wieland captures this ominous circumstance with skill.
+Liza Wieland captures this ominous circumstance with skill.

 Lesbian desire is everywhere in this novel.
 In fact, a disembodied love scene appears in the text possibly after a cabaret visit.
 Presumably it is between Sigrid and Elizabeth, but no names are mentioned or personal identifiers provided, so the identity of the participants remains indeterminate.
 Perhaps Wieland is trying to imitate Bishop’s personal reticence about her lesbianism or is simply seeking poetic effect.
 But it’s difficult to tell if a reader unacquainted with Bishop’s biography and with the lesbian world of Paris in the 1920s and 1930s would understand many of the narrative’s Sapphic physical and relational nuances.

-My surmise is that in this novel Lisa Wieland hopes to bring the reader a poetic rendering, through a high-wire propulsive fictional account, of the life of a poet whose work she admires.
+My surmise is that in this novel Liza Wieland hopes to bring the reader a poetic rendering, through a high-wire propulsive fictional account, of the life of a poet whose work she admires.
 And references to Bishop’s poetry regularly occur.
 Indeed, the novel itself is named after a poem Bishop wrote during her Paris years.
 Of course, some readers may be put off by Wieland’s fictional liberties or by the appropriation of parts of the poet’s work.
 The repetition of a key line in Bishop’s superb villanelle “One Art,” for example, or the alteration of the entire poem in the novel’s penultimate chapter may disappoint readers who appreciate Bishop’s poetry on its own terms.
 Still one must commend the originality and ambitiousness of Paris, 7.
 A.M; Wieland’s fascinating effort does provide an interesting new take on a beloved cultural figure.
 The novel might also lead readers to any of the several excellent Bishop biographies or back to the poems themselves….
-For that service alone, Lisa Wieland’s engaging book deserves our praise.
+For that service alone, Liza Wieland’s engaging book deserves our praise.

-By Lisa Wieland
+By Liza Wieland